Noel, Missouri

 Noel is a city in McDonald County, Missouri, United States, along the Elk River.
-The population was 1,832 at the 2010 census.
-The county adjoins the border with Northwest Arkansas.
+The population was 2,124 as of the 2020 census, up from 1,832 in 2010.
+The city is in the southwest corner of Missouri, just north of the Arkansas border.

 History

 A post office called Noel has been in operation since 1886.
 The community was named for Clark Wallace "C.W." and William Jasper "W.J."
-Noel; brothers, stockmen, and owners of a saw mill.
+Noel; brothers, stockmen, and owners of a sawmill.
+The town was founded after the Kansas City, Pittsburg, and Gulf Railroad arrived.

-Noel later capitalized on its Christmas-themed name, along with North Pole, Alaska, Christmas, Michigan, Santa Claus, Indiana, and Bethlehem, Pennsylvania.
+Noel has capitalized on its Christmas-themed name, along with North Pole, Alaska, Christmas, Michigan, Santa Claus, Indiana, and Bethlehem, Pennsylvania.
 Each year, tens of thousands of Christmas cards and letters are sent to the USPS Noel Post Office during the holiday season to be stamped with a postmark reading, Noel, Mo. - "The Christmas City in the Ozark Vacation Land".
-This practice became popular by the late 1940s when Kate Smith, a radio and television singer, began telling the "Noel Story" during her broadcasts.
-Most of the year, area residents pronounce Noel as rhyming with mole, in honor of the town's namesake, Bridges Noel.
-The town was founded after the Kansas City, Pittsburg, and Gulf Railroad arrived.
+This practice became popular in the late 1940s when Kate Smith, a radio and television singer, began telling the "Noel Story" during her broadcasts.
+Most of the year, area residents pronounce Noel as rhyming with "mole", in honor of the town's namesake, Bridges Noel.